HausDAO/docs/pages/v2/devs/react-use-effect.md

 #### When to use the useRef/useEffect pattern

-Read more about this in <Link to='docs/devs/utilities-patterns'> Common Utilities and Patterns</Link>
+Read more about this in Common Utilities and Patterns section

 #### Always unsubscribe from listeners